Job Title: Solicitor (NQ to 3 years PQE)

 Benefits include: 20 days’ holiday per annum plus all public and bank holidays; cycle to work scheme; social activities; proactive approach to training of staff.

-ITN is an award winning law firm operating across a number of practice areas.
-The firm takes pride in its cross-departmental approach to litigation.
+Our Work: ITN is an award winning law firm operating across a number of practice areas.
+The firm takes pride in its cross departmental approach to litigation.
 All departments in the firm are recognised as leaders in their fields.

-Over the last ten years, we have been involved in ground-breaking cases against states, multinational corporations, government authorities and bodies.
-We have represented national and international individuals, non-governmental organisations, communities and individuals with often complex cases.
+We are regularly instructed on ground-breaking cases against states, multinational corporations and government authorities and bodies.
+We have represented national and international individuals, non-governmental organisations, communities and individuals; often in the most high profile and complex of cases.
+Our cases are regularly in the news and subject of much media interest.

-We are committed to equality and diversity and welcome applications from all sections of the community.
+We are committed to equality and diversity and welcomes applications from all sections of the community.

 About the Department

 In a domestic context, we regularly litigate high profile and precedent setting cases, focusing on a broad range of areas.
 We are often sought for our expertise in judicial reviews, international law in a domestic context, protest rights, data protection and freedom of information, counter-terrorism and human rights and for our experience in false imprisonment claims.
 The case load can be extremely varied.
-For instance, we have recently brought challenges to the grant of immunity to foreign dignitaries; sought damages for false imprisonment following the mass arrest of protestors; have positively reformed the immigration detention system through our litigation; successfully challenged disproportionate counter-terrorism measures; and brought a number of challenges against the British government for involvement in torture overseas.
+For instance, we have recently brought challenges to the grant of immunity to foreign dignitaries, have positively reformed the immigration detention system through our litigation, successfully challenged disproportionate counter-terrorism measures, brought the first judicial review challenge to the press regulators, secured rights for victims of trafficking and brought a number of challenges against the British government for involvement in torture overseas.

 Overall purpose for this role